ngzhekai/obsidian-note-sync/T NS3131/Module Test Notes.md

 - It has transition support for RADIUS
 - has larger address space for AVPs (Attribute Value Pairs) and identifiers (32-bit instead of 8-bit)
 - it is a client-server protocol, with exception of supporting some server-initiated messages as well
-- both stateful and stateless models can be sued
+- both stateful and stateless models can be used
 - it has dynamic discovery of peers
 - it has capability negotiation
 - it supports application layer acknowledgements